by Bob Smith

 Meanwhile, the two VHF competitors in the Buffalo market were outperforming both WBUF and their counterparts elsewhere; reports in industry publications said that WGR-TV and WBEN-TV were literally the strongest performers for their networks of any three-station market in the country.

-The coup de grace came late in 1957, when the FCC licensed a third VHF channel, WKBW-TV/7.
+The coup de grace came late in 1957, when the FCC licensed a third VHF channel, WKBW-TV/7 (which had been pending since 1948, with as many as six competing applicants at one point).
 It had planned to operate as an independent, but before it could sign on NBC decided it could not justify the continued losses being racked up by WBUF.
 So NBC put Channel 17 up for sale, and finding no takers, took it dark October 1, 1958 just as WKBW-TV was about to sign on.
 The resulting shuffle, plus a major transmitter upgrade for WGR-TV to match the tall towers and high power of WBEN-TV and WKBW-TV, saw NBC programs moving back to channel 2, CBS staying on channel 4 and ABC linking with channel 7 ... affiliations that continue to this day.

 And what happened to channel 17's showplace facility?
 The tower was used, first by WGR-TV as an auxiliary, later as a transmitter site for the city's public TV station (on which we'll say more in a moment) and now by WGRF-FM/96.9, the city's popular "97 Rock".